So what is Liechtenstein‘s unique selling point for blockchain projects compared

 - Special Blockchain Act is one of the first in the world.

-- Banks work with blockchain projects are domiciled in Switzerland and Liechtenstein.
+- Banks working with blockchain projects are domiciled in Switzerland and Liechtenstein.

 - An ICO/ TGE / STO can be obtained within a couple of months in a reliable jurisdiction for investors.